 My research focuses on the biochemistry and physiology of membrane transporter proteins.
 Membrane transporters exist in all biological membranes and mediate the flux of nutrients, ions, and xenobiotics both in and out of living cells.
 We use molecular biology, biochemical and analytical chemistry methods for the investigation of structure-activity relationships in these proteins.
 Current research interests include elucidating the identity, function and importance of amino acid transporters in the major human pathogens from the phylum Apicomplexa: Toxoplasma gondii and Plasmodium spp.
-I am currently employeed as a post-doctoral scientist in the Laboratory of Assoc.
-Prof. Giel van Dooren in the Research School of Biology and am enjoying working with the molecular parasitologists, combining the study of isolated transporters with their brilliant expertise in the genetics and cell biology in studying these organisms.
-I am immensely interested in showing how the intrinsic physical chemistry of membrane transporters are vital for understanding their more obviously manifest biological and physiological roles in the whole organisms.
+I am currently employed as a post-doctoral scientist in the Laboratory of Assoc.
+Prof. Giel van Dooren in the Research School of Biology and am enjoying working with the molecular parasitologists, combining the study of isolated transporters proteins with the genetics and cell biology methods that my brilliant colleagues use to study these organisms.
+I am immensely interested in showing how the chemistry of membrane transporters are vital for understanding their more obviously manifest biological and physiological roles in the whole organisms.
 I enjoy very much applying new techniques into the novel setting of membrane physiology.
 Recently this includes widening our research expertise to incorporate high resolution metabolomic techniques such as GC-QQQ and LC-MS/MS, and the expression of apicomplexan membrane proteins in yeast and X.laevis oocytes for high-resolution functional and structural analysis of these proteins.

 - Wilson, K, Fairweather, S, Macdermott-Opeskin, H et al. 2021, 'The role of plasmalogens, Forssman lipids, and sphingolipid hydroxylation in modulating the biophysical properties of the epithelial plasma membrane', Journal of Chemical Physics, vol. 154, no. 9.